zmattis/University-of-Pittsburgh/CS-0445/War/README.md

 ## Usage

+To compile the source (.java) files, execute the following command:

+* javac War.java

-To simulate a game of war, execute the following command:
+To run the program, execute the following command:

 * java War [ # of turns ]